SilverSoul0/fix-crowdstrike-bsod/README.md

 # Cause

-On 2024-07-18, CrowdStrike deployed a defective update which contains a lot of `NUL` bytes (`0x00`).
-This update caused the Windows Kernel to be stuck in a boot loop because it crashes and reboots.
+On 2024-07-18, CrowdStrike deployed a defective update which caused a defective channel file to be created in its drivers folder.

+This defective channel could not be created successfully, and the resulting named pipe which was used to observe IPC communication cause the Windows Kernel to be stuck in a boot loop.

 CrowdStrike Statement: